thunlp/Chujian/README.md

 ## Experiments

-This repo contains three sets of experiments, each under its own directory.
+This repo contains three sets of experiments, the code of each experiment is under its own directory.

 1. [Character Recognition](char-recognition/README.md)
 2. [Sub-Character Component Recognition](subchar-recognition/README.md)